 Tap the F key until the craft lifts off to about 500 ft.
 Now press and hold the W key and thrust up to about 75 m/s.
 When the FPA switches to FTOL mode, pitch up and climb out to 1000 ft using your controller or the down arrow.
-Press and hold the numeric 5 key to level the craft, then fly straight ahead for a bit - remembering to avoid objects, hills, flying pigs etc. Fly around the base for a bit.
+Press and hold the NUMERIC 5 key to level the craft, then fly straight ahead for a bit - remembering to avoid objects, hills, flying pigs etc.